yyli28/d2mr-assessment-yyli28/01_data-cleaning/02_cleaning-level-2/data-cleaning-assessment-yyli28.md

 Thoughtful reflections may earn engagement points.

 <!-- Reflection below this line -->

+This project provided a valuable hands-on experience in data cleaning.
+One of the biggest challenges in this assignment was the debugging process.
+Multiple unexpected issues arose that required careful troubleshooting.
+I did not realize I need to convert data type first until I failed computing the two missing columns.
+Then, data type conversion errors occurred when trying to mutate columns into numeric values.
+I tried many time to achieve that and for some reasons some approaches that work previously did not work, so it was a bit frustrating.
+If I were to approach this project again, I might focus on improving my workflow automation by writing reusable functions for data cleaning.
+Additionally, I might generate a new CSV file at each step of the cleaning process, ensuring that I can always revert to the previous version if needed.

 <!-- Do not edit below this line. -->